Changing the Domain of Your WordPress Site

 Instead of designing a new separate site for each domain, you may use the content existing in your current domains.
 The following guide will assist you in duplicating a WordPress site.

 HostGator is not accepting site clone requests at this time, and the steps below are only recommended if you are fully knowledgeable on how to work around your WordPress files.
 It is still strongly advised to contact your web developer and have them do this for you instead.
-The guide below can break your site if incorrectly executed, and HostGator will be unable to reverse the process for you.
+The guide below can break your site if incorrectly executed, and HostGator cannot reverse the process for you.

-Step 1: Copy Files/Content to the New Domain
+Step 1: Copy files to the new domain

-- Open the public_html (or the domain's document root where the source files are coming from).
+- Open the public_html (or the domain's document root where the source files come from).

 - Click Select All found on top of the screen.

-- Press the Ctrl key while clicking (un-selecting) the files/folders in your public_html folder:
+- Press and hold the Ctrl key while clicking (un-selecting) the following files/folders in your public_html folder:

 - cgi-bin